Green Bay Packers vs. Pittsburgh Steelers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Steelers stats and trends

-- Pittsburgh has one win against the spread in three games this year.
+- Thus far this season Pittsburgh has one win against the spread.

-- Pittsburgh's games this year have not gone over the total in three opportunities.
+- Pittsburgh's games this year have not hit the over on any of three set point totals.

-- When Pittsburgh churns out over 321.3 yards, the team is 0-2 against the spread and 0-2 overall.
+- When Pittsburgh totals more than 321.3 yards, the team is 0-2 against the spread and 0-2 overall.

 - The Steelers have three giveaways this season, while the Packers have four takeaways.